By using this site, you agree to the Privacy Policy and Terms of Use.

 What Type of Salmon Works Best?

 Choosing the right salmon is important for making perfect pinwheels.
 Both farm-raised and wild salmon work well, but a center-cut fillet is best because it has a uniform shape, which makes it easier to roll.
 Make sure to remove the skin before cutting the salmon into strips.
-You can do this yourself or ask the person at the fish counter to do it for you.
+You can do this yourself or ask the person at the fish counter to assist you.

 When picking salmon, it’s best to get a fresh piece.
-Look for salmon that is bright pink and firm.
+Look for salmon that is bright pink and firm to the touch.
 The fresher the salmon, the better the pinwheels will taste.
-Wild-caught salmon has a stronger flavor, but farm-raised salmon works well too.
+Wild-caught salmon has a stronger flavor, but farm-raised salmon is also a good option.

 Ingredient Essentials for Salmon Pinwheels